Asthma is when your airways are hypersensitive and easily become inflamed (swollen) and narrowed, making it sometimes difficult to breathe.

 You may also need an X-ray to check your lungs.

-Asthma can also be brought on by:
+Asthma can also be brought on by exercise, stress or strong emotions.

 You’ll usually be prescribed asthma inhalers.
 There are two types: